Sevastopol city, Ukraine

 The city of Crimea republic.

-Sevastopol (also spelled Sevastopil, Sebastopol, Sebastopil) is a city, seaport and railway station located in Crimea, southern Ukraine, in the southwestern Crimean Peninsula on the southern shore of the long, narrow Akhtiarskaya Bay, which forms a magnificent natural harbor.
+Sevastopol is a city, seaport and railway station located in Crimea, in the southwestern part of the Crimean Peninsula, on the southern shore of the long, narrow Akhtiarskaya Bay, which forms a magnificent natural harbor.

 Sevastopol city flag